-We welcome a special guest blogger this month, Heather Puff.
-She has a WhatFriendsDo team to help organize the help her friends are eager to give.
+A while back we had a special guest blogger, Heather Puff.
+She had a WhatFriendsDo team to help organize the help her friends were eager to give.
 Wise words from someone who has been there.

 If you’re here, reading this, chances are that you or someone you care about has received a diagnosis that is going to, or already has, significantly altered his or her life.
 First of all, I would like to tell you that I’m sorry you’re facing this challenge.
 Whatever the challenge is - whether you’re potentially facing end-of-life care, a long illness, or even a short illness that contributes to dramatic life changes - these challenges affect everyone who loves the person with the diagnosis, and they’re important and valid, and worth taking the time to acknowledge and work through.

 This past summer, shortly after I turned 35, I received an unexpected diagnosis.
 With no symptoms whatsoever, a CT scan for an unrelated incident showed a tumor in my right lung.
 To make a long story short, the tumor was cancerous and had to be removed, along with approximately half of my lung.
 Lung surgery is serious business - it’s a difficult surgery with a long recovery period, and I have 3 young children at home that I care for full time (ages 7, 4, and 3).
 Thankfully, my friends and family rallied around me, and as of this writing I’m 8 weeks out from surgery, doing better than expected, with no evidence of any further tumors.